 Aging could possibly lead to social and physical changes that may increase vulnerability to substance misuse.
 Little is known about the effects of drugs and alcohol on the aging brain.
-However, older adults typically metabolize substances more slowly, and their brains can be more sensitive to drugs.
-One study suggests that people addicted to cocaine in their youth may have an accelerated age-related decline in temporal lobe gray matter and a smaller temporal lobe compared to control groups who do not use cocaine.
-This could make them more vulnerable to adverse consequences of cocaine use as they age.
+However, older adults typically metabolize substances more slowly, and their brains can be more sensitive to drugs.3 One study suggests that people addicted to cocaine in their youth may have an accelerated age-related decline in temporal lobe gray matter and a smaller temporal lobe compared to control groups who do not use cocaine.
+This could make them more vulnerable to adverse consequences of cocaine use as they age.19 issues.

-Older adults may be more likely to experience mood disorders, lung and heart problems, or memory issues.
 Drugs can worsen these conditions, exacerbating the negative health consequences of substance use.
 Additionally, the effects of some drugs-like impaired judgment, coordination, or reaction time-can result in accidents, such as falls and motor vehicle crashes.
 These sorts of injuries can pose a greater risk to health than in younger adults and coincide with a possible longer recovery time.